Posts by Lindsay Rutherford, Ph.D.

 KCAS-blog-thumb_2024-Considerations Blogs

-Read article Considerations During Bioanalytical Biomarker Development
+Read article Key Considerations in Bioanalytical Biomarker Analysis

 You might be asking what type of laboratory my biomarker assay requires or what level of qualification or validation my assay needs.
 These are complex questions which there continues to be a significant amount of misunderstanding around.
 Fortunately, KCAS Bio has extensive experience with both biomarker development and qualification/validation to…